Vesey Street: Architecture

 Designed by Robert D. Kohn in the Art Nouveau style, the Old New York Evening Post Building at 20 Vesey Street was completed in 1907.
 It was designated as a New York City landmark in 1965 and added to the National Register of Historic Places in 1977.

 The Barclay–Vesey Building occupies the entire block bounded by West Street to the west, Barclay Street to the north, Vesey Street to the south, and Washington Street to the east.
 Built in 1923, it served as the corporate headquarters of New York Telephone Company (NYTel).
 Verizon maintains a presence at this location, although its headquarters is now in Midtown.
 The Art Deco building was designated as a New York City landmark in 1991 and added to the National Register of Historic Places in 2009.

 Adjacent to Vesey Street is St. Paul's Chapel, the Church Street Station Post Office, and the World Trade Center.
 The street next to the World Trade Center was closed to pedestrians after the terrorist attacks of September 11, 2001, and has not yet been reopened to vehicular traffic.
 A structure left standing after the collapse of the adjacent buildings is known as the Survivors' Staircase which has been preserved and can be viewed in the National September 11 Memorial & Museum.
 The World Trade Center PATH station is accessible from the street at the World Trade Center site.

+At 230 is the Brookfield Place, a high-end commercial, retail, and office complex.
+Originally was known as the World Financial Center (WFC), but it was renamed after major renovations in 2014.

 Just past the western end of the street is the Irish Hunger Memorial.
 This end of the street is in the northern part of Battery Park City.

 Vesey Street was the birthplace of The Great Atlantic and Pacific Tea Company, the retail group more commonly known as "A&P."